mobs-lab/epistorm-evaluations/README.md

 The `update_evaluations` workflow runs on a schedule to provide updated evaluations in the `/evaluations` directory.
 You can manually initiate an out-of-schedule update via the GitHub Actions tab.

+The update schedule is:

+- Every Thursday, starting from 6:00 AM UTC until 9:00 PM UTC, every 3 hours
+- Every Wednesday, Friday, and Saturday at 9:00 PM UTC

 ## Running Locally

 Install conda environment from .yml file